Campus/Field Activity or Campus Access

 - If you attended an event within the past 14 days and received notification that you may have been in contact with a fellow traveller or attendee who has been diagnosed with COVID-19 by laboratory testing, please self-isolate for 14 days and monitor yourself daily for symptoms (fever, cough and difficulty breathing).

-- You will be covered for income loss and time away under the appropriate sick time and disability plan.
+- You may be covered for income loss and time away under the appropriate sick time and disability plan.

 We recognize that some people with health concerns and chronic illnesses may be concerned about the potential impact COVID-19 virus.
 If you have been advised to work-from-home by your doctor please do the following: